godaddy/asherah/languages/java/app-encryption/README.md

 ```

 #### Never Expired Crypto Policy (FOR TESTING ONLY)
-This policy supports keys that never expire nor ever removed from the cache.
-This ***should never be used in the production environment***.

 ```java
 CryptoPolicy neverExpiredCryptoPolicy = new NeverExpiredCryptoPolicy();
 ```

 ### (Optional) Enable Metrics

 Asherah's Java implementation uses [Micrometer](http://micrometer.io/) for metrics, which are disabled by default.
 All metrics
 generated by this SDK use the [global registry](https://micrometer.io/docs/concepts#_global_registry) and
 use a prefix defined by `MetricsUtil.AEL_METRICS_PREFIX` (`ael` as of this writing).
 If metrics are left disabled,
 we rely on Micrometer's [deny filtering](https://micrometer.io/docs/concepts#_deny_accept_meters).

 To enable metrics generation, simply use the final optional builder step `withMetricsEnabled()` when building a session factory:

-The following metrics are available.
+The following metrics are available:
 - *ael.drr.decrypt:* Total time spent on all operations that were needed to decrypt.
 - *ael.drr.encrypt:* Total time spent on all operations that were needed to encrypt.
 - *ael.kms.aws.decrypt.\<region\>:* Time spent on decrypting the region-specific keys.
-- *ael.kms.aws.decryptkey:* Total time spend in decrypting the key which would include the region-specific decrypt calls in case of transient failures.
+- *ael.kms.aws.decryptkey:* Total time spend in decrypting the key which would include the region-specific decrypt calls
+in case of transient failures.
 - *ael.kms.aws.encrypt.\<region\>:* Time spent on data key plain text encryption for each region.
-- *ael.kms.aws.encryptkey:* Total time spent in encrypting the key which would include the region-specific generatedDataKey and parallel encrypt calls.
+- *ael.kms.aws.encryptkey:* Total time spent in encrypting the key which would include the region-specific generatedDataKey
+and parallel encrypt calls.
 - *ael.kms.aws.generatedatakey.\<region\>:* Time spent to generate the first data key which is then encrypted in remaining regions.
 - *ael.metastore.jdbc.load:* Time spent to load a record from jdbc metastore.
 - *ael.metastore.jdbc.loadlatest:* Time spent to get the latest record from jdbc metastore.